-- After a recontact sample panelist completed his/her survey, Rakuten Insight provided the standard number of points for a survey of this length, plus a bonus to a total of \$10 USD for cigarette-only users and non-users, OR a bonus to a total of \$20 USD for HTP-only and dual users. - Upon submitting a completed survey, all ITC JP2 Survey respondents were informed that if they stay in the panel and complete the ITC JP3 Survey about 12 months later, then they would be provided the same level of bonus points for completing the JP3 Survey. - The bonuses were intended to convey appreciation for completing the survey and to appeal to the participant to stay in the panel and accept the invitation to complete subsequent survey waves.
+- After a recontact sample panelist completed his/her survey, Rakuten Insight provided the standard number of points for a survey of this length, plus a bonus of \$14 USD regardless of tobacco use status. - Upon submitting a completed survey, all Wave 4 Survey respondents were informed that if they would stay in the panel and complete the JP5 Survey about 12 months later, then they would be provided with a standard bonus to total \$14 USD regardless for completing the JP5 Survey.
+The phrasing for this request will be contingent upon whether funding has been secured for additional waves. - The bonuses were intended to convey appreciation for completing the survey and to appeal to the participant to stay in the panel and accept the invitation to complete subsequent survey waves.